e11e77/Personalized-Meal-Recommendation/README.md

 Breakdown structure for the individual tasks during development and their evaluated time:

  - Dataset collection: 1 hour
- - Dataset preparation, processing and transformation: 6 hours
+ - Dataset preparation, processing and transformation: 10 hours

  - Designing and building an appropriate network: 22 hours
  - Training and fine-tuning that network: 14 hours

   - Building an application to present the results: 15 hours

-Breakdown structure and estimated time for tasks still to be done in assignment 3:
   - Writing the final report: 10 hours
- - Preparing the presentation of my work: 4 hours
+  - Preparing the presentation of my work: 7 hours

 ## About
 As a topic, I have decided on a **Deep Reinforcement Learning** topic -  specifically, as mentioned above, a **Personalized Meal Recommendation**.